Jimmy-Sudoku/2019-Sales_Analysis_and_Recommender/README.md

 ## Data Cleaning & EDA

-Dataset is downloaded from kaggle, excel's PowerQuery is used to for ETL(Extract Transform Load), data cleaning and combined into 1 csv file for analysis.
+Dataset is downloaded from kaggle, Microsoft Excel's PowerQuery is used to for ETL(Extract Transform Load), data cleaning and combining multiple csv files into 1 csv file for analysis.
 Python is used for EDA (Exploratory Data Analysis), data mining and saving different csv files to built a dashboard using Tableau.

 ## Data Dictionary